mcbookshelf/bookshelf/modules/bs.link/README.md

 ## 🔗 Bookshelf Link

-Construct coherent entity structures by linking entities' positions and rotations.
+Link entities together in Minecraft datapacks with synchronized positions and rotations.
+Create complex multi-entity structures.

 > *"Invisible threads are the strongest ties."*
 >